 Where: Newport, Isle of Wight, UK

-I felt grossly ignorant when I found out about this festival.
+I felt grossly ignorant when I found out about the Southside Festival which is the sister to the Hurricane Festival sharing its lineup.
 How could I not know about a three-day festival that’s right around the corner from me?
 And look at the line-up!

 Where: Neuhausen Ob Eck, Germany

-Primavera Sound, is about as close to a Coachella experience as you can get.
+Primavera Sound Barcelona and Porto, is about as close to a Coachella experience as you can get.

 JACK WHITE!
 QUEENS OF THE STONE AGE!
 NINE INCH NAILS!